julianohaze/ios-test/README.md

 # ios-test
-A project to try how to write tests on an iOS project.
+A project to experiment how to write tests on an iOS project.